-You may have seen their witty ads boasting how their mattress can withstand the “egg test” and how their Hyper Elastic Polymer™ is a superior option compared to memory foam.
-Well, today Purple goes head to head not with memory foam, but itself.
+Purple has made a name for itself in the bedding industry with witty commercials in which the company boasts how their mattress can withstand the “egg test” or how their Hyper-Elastic Polymer™ is superior to memory foam.
+Well, today, Purple goes head to head, not with memory foam, but itself.

-Yes, this is our New Purple vs. Original Purple bed comparison.
+This is our Original Purple vs. Purple Hybrid bed comparison.

 - Grid system adds effective support

 - Easier repositioning

 - Enhanced airflow

 The Original Purple uses their patented Hyper-Elastic Polymer™ grid topped over two polyfoam layers for comfort and support.
 The Hybrid model places a pocketed coil system below the grid and foam, while another transitional foam layer rests beneath the coils at the mattress base.